ArnaudBand/blockexplorer/README.md

-# Ethereum Block Explorer
+# Welcome to the Ethereum Block Explorer!

-The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!

-Let's put that knowledge to the test by building our very own **Ethereum Block Explorer**!
+This project is designed to help you explore and query the Ethereum blockchain using the Ethereum JSON-RPC API and the ethers.js library.
+By building your own Ethereum Block Explorer, you will gain a better understanding of how the blockchain works and how you can interact with it.

+Block explorers are essential tools that allow us to view a variety of information about the blockchain, including data about the network, blocks, transactions, accounts, and more.
+You may be familiar with popular Ethereum block explorers like Etherscan, which provides a wealth of information about the Ethereum blockchain.

+This project is open-ended, and there are many different features you can choose to build.
+We have included some suggestions and challenges to get you started, but feel free to use your creativity and imagination.

 Blockexplorers give us the ability to view lots of different information about the blockchain including data about:
   * the blockchain network itself